“The tragedies of life are largely arterial”–Sir William Osler

 Most AAAs are asymptomatic and are found incidentally during workup for chronic back pain or kidney stones.
 The indications for surgery are any patient who is symptomatic with back pain and/or abdominal pain with a tender pulsatile mass or any asymptomatic aneurysm that is greater than or equal to 5 to 5.5 cm or increases by greater than 0.5 cm/year.

 There are 2 approaches to AAA repair—the open surgical approach and endovascular aneurysm repair (EVAR).2 The majority of AAAs today are managed using EVAR.
 Therefore, the number of patients requiring ICU care after aneurysm repair has decreased.
 Currently, those with AAA not treatable with EVAR often have pararenal or juxta-renal morphology increasing the risk of open repair.
 These aneurysms increase the challenge of repair and often require supraceliac aortic clamping.
 The physiologic disturbance in this cohort is much greater.

 The advantage of open repair (Figure 56–1) is that the AAA is permanently eliminated because it is entirely replaced by a prosthetic graft and risk of recurrence or delayed rupture is less.
 Consequently, long-term imaging surveillance is not needed in most patients.
-However, several prospective clinical trials across devices and databases have ...
+However, several prospective clinical trials across devices ...